-As an Associate Professor in the Department of Horticulture, I`m actively involved in both research and teaching.
+As an Associate Professor in the Horticulture Section, I`'m actively involved in both research and teaching.
 My research focuses on optimizing flavors and aromas in wine grapes, and improving both the environmental and economic sustainability of wine grape production systems in cool climates.
 I teach several undergraduate courses in Viticulture.

 Advancing the science of horticulture using both traditional and novel approaches to optimize crop performance is the long-term goal of my research.
 It is my hope that this research will provide a meaningful contribution to the broader agricultural sciences through potential application to other cropping systems, and to viticulture through improved cultural practices and wine quality.
 As a function of this, my program is designed to sustain and invigorate the rapidly expanding Northeastern grape and wine industry by producing top-quality research with worldwide relevance.
 In response to the broad needs of the grape and wine industry, my program has established a strong focus on multi-disciplinary and collaborative approaches.
 The following long-term objectives of my research program have been shaped by the principles discussed above.